-A Hyperledger Fabric blockchain network can be governed by one or more MSPs.
-This provides modularity of membership operations, and interoperability across different membership standards and architectures.
+A Fabric blockchain network can be governed by one or more MSPs.
+In this way Fabric offers modularity of membership operations, and interoperability across different membership standards and architectures.
+Fabric currently supports PKCS #11 libraries.

-In the rest of this document we elaborate on the setup of the MSP implementation supported by Hyperledger Fabric, and discuss best practices concerning its use.
+In the rest of this document we elaborate on the setup of the MSP implementation supported by Fabric, and discuss best practices concerning its use.